 To show that this has occurred, you must be separated for no less than twelve (12) months before a Divorce Application can be made.
 This does not have to be all at once and if you resume your relationship and separate again you can commence the calculation of the twelve month period from the beginning of the first separation period, so long as there is only one resumption period of no more than three months.
 The period that you had resumed your relationship cannot be included in the twelve month calculation.

 It is important to be aware that a divorce only ends your marriage relationship, it does not finalise other aspects like property settlement like parenting arrangements that you may wish to put into place in respect of children.

 It is also important to note that:

 - The only reason you must get a divorce is if you wish to remarry.

-- Once divorced, time limits apply.
-You have 12 months after your divorce to commence property proceedings or make a claim for spousal maintenance.
-If you have not resolved these issues and don’t commence proceedings within the 12 month period you will need to obtain the court’s permission to commence proceedings out of time.
+- That time limits apply and that you have twelve (12) months from the divorce becoming final in which to commence proceedings for property settlement and/or spousal maintenance.
+If you have not resolved these issues within the twelve month period, you need to obtain the Courts permission to commence those proceedings out of time.

 The Courts will grant a Divorce only if it finds the separation requirements have been met and that proper arrangements in all the circumstances have been made for all children under the age of 18 years.
 A Divorce only becomes final one month after it has been granted and you cannot remarry until after the Divorce becomes final.